 How can I reduce the cost?

-Although you can shop around for the cheapest deal by using a compare site, make sure you check what is covered.
+Although you can shop around for the cheapest deal by using a comparison site, make sure you check what is covered.
 One company I looked at would only cover my dog for up to a thousand pounds per year, which isn’t a lot in the grand scheme of things.
 I want my insurance to be there to cover a large bill I would struggle to pay without help, so be sure to check the small print and make sure you understand the insurance jargon.
-Ask pet owning friends who they use, as everyone will have a preference.
+Ask pet-owning friends who they use, as everyone will have a preference.

 If you have more than one pet, insuring them at the same company can give you a multi-pet discount.
 If you have other insurance with the same company, such as home or car insurance, they may be able to give you a discount.

 Insurance is usually cheaper if your pet is neutered as entire animals are at higher risk of developing health issues.
 For example, an entire female dog could develop a pyometra and need an emergency spay which is very costly.
 Entire animals are more likely to roam, meaning they are at higher risk of getting injured from other animals and are at more risk of being involved in road traffic accidents.
-Some insurers will charge less if your pet is microchipped, and keep in mind it is now a legal requirement to have your dog micro-chipped.
+Some insurers will charge less if your pet is microchipped, and keep in mind it is now a legal requirement to have your dog microchipped.